BalPoi/rsschool-cv/cv.md

 ### About Me

-I'm 20 years old, a third-year student, and have experience with the HTML/CSS/JS technology stack and a bit with others: SQL, C, Java, Python, etc.
+I'm 21 years old and have experience with the HTML/CSS/JS technology stack and a bit with others: SQL, C, Java, Python, etc.

 Worked under short deadlines, tutored underachieving mates, and participated in the social life of the university.